PrashantSaikia/word-association-graph/README.md

 * The output is a plot of the nouns in the text connected to the adjectives and verbs as they appear in the text.
 * k is the 'spread factor' - lower the k, lesser the intra-cluster spread,and vice versa.
 * The nodes are sized according to their degree.
-* Nodes are colored red if they are nouns, yellow if they are adjectives, and green if they are verbs.
+* Nodes are colored red if they are nouns, yellow if they are adjectives, and blue if they are verbs.

 How to use:
 ```